borgmatic-collective/borgmatic/docs/reference/configuration/patterns-and-excludes.md

 ```

 You can also add excludes and includes to your patterns.
 Excludes are prefixed
 with "`- `".
-If you're defining these directly in the borgmatic's configuration
+If you're defining these directly in borgmatic's configuration
 file, use quotes around the pattern.
 For example:

 ```yaml